 There is no cure for migraine, but the severity of an attack can be reduced and steps can be taken to prevent the headaches from occurring.

 Although migraines are known to go unreported and undiagnosed, the condition is still more prevalent than diabetes, epilepsy and asthma combined.
-It is one of the most common neurological conditions, affecting around one in seven people.
+It is one of the most common neurological conditions, affecting more than 10 million people in the UK.

 It is estimated that there are over 190,000 migraine attacks every day in the UK.